 This bomb has a 122 point implosion system based on a dodecahedron (12 sides).
 Each side in a dodecahedron is a pentagon.
 Within each pentagon is a circle surrounded by 5 circles.
 Surrounding these 6 circles is half a circle at each edge and one third of a circle at each corner.
 So each pentagon has [6 + 5/2 + 5/3] circles.
 The entire bomb has (12 x [6 + 5/2 + 5/3]) = 122 circles.
 The more explosive lenses you have, the more efficient the compression, and the smaller the thickness of your lenses.
 This means that the bomb is smaller, and you can use less fissile material.
 Fat Man (Nagasaki) had a 32 point implosion system, a soccer ball, which has 12 pentagons, 20 hexagons, and 60 vertices(corners).
 Subsequent designs improved on this by using a 92 point implosion system.
 A 92 sided ball is created by taking a soccer ball and putting hexagons centered at each of the 60 vertices; 32+60=92.
-North Korea is, as far as I know, the only country to have used more than 92 lenses in a bomb, 122 in this case.
+The Democratic People's Republic of Korea is, as far as I know, the only country to have used more than 92 lenses in a bomb, 122 in this case.
 Translation: This is a good bomb.
 Estimates on how many bombs they can produce should focus on the high end since they need less fissile material for a bomb.
 Soon after developing the 92 point implosion system the US devoloped two point linear implosion and two point hollow pit implosion, reducing the size and complexity of bombs.
-This should be the next step for North Korea if they haven't already achieved it.
-North Korea first began work on a nuclear bomb in 1989.
-A. Q. Khan, the Pakistani expert on uranium enrichment, visited North Korea several times in the early 1990s.
-He claimed that North Korea's nuclear program was already advanced at this stage.
-The US presented North Korea with evidence of their secret uranium enrichment program in 2002.
-North Korea began extracting plutonium from their reactor for nuclear bombs in the early 1990s.
-North Korean Weapon's of Mass Destruction I believe North Korea could have more than 100 nuclear warheads.
-North Korea is the only country conducting nuclear tests.
+This should be the next step for the DPRK if they haven't already achieved it.
+Korea first began work on a nuclear bomb in 1989.
+A. Q. Khan, the Pakistani expert on uranium enrichment, visited Korea several times in the early 1990s.
+He claimed that Korea's nuclear program was already advanced at this stage.
+The US presented Korea with evidence of their secret uranium enrichment program in 2002.
+Korea began extracting plutonium from their reactor for nuclear bombs in the early 1990s.
+Korean Weapon's of Mass Destruction I believe Korea could have more than 100 nuclear warheads.
+Korea is the only country conducting nuclear tests.
 The United States last conducted a nuclear test in 1992.
-The only ICBM used by the United States, the Minuteman 3, was produced in 1970 with 1960's technology.
-These missiles are launched with software contained on the old, large, 8-inch floppy discs.
-North Korea's missiles and nuclear warheads are designed with state of the art materials and computer components.
+The only ICBM used by the United States, the LGM-30G Minuteman 3, was produced in 1970 with 1960's technology, although the guidance systems and solid rocket fuel has been upgraded.
+Up until June, 2017, these missiles were launched with software contained on the old, large, 8-inch floppy discs.
+Minuteman III receives upgrade.
+Korea's missiles and nuclear warheads are designed with state of the art materials and microelectronic components.

 This is a 132 sided polyhedron, only ten more faces, but looks more accurate.
 The pentagons are shifted out of place from the 122 sided polyhedron.